ashariati/ORB_SLAM/README.md

 	*Tip: Set your favorite compilation flags in line 12 and 13 of* `Thirdparty/DBoW2/CMakeLists.txt` (by default -03 -march=native)

+**Step 6 is no longer necessary as my version of the original ORB-SLAM package has been catkinized**

 #4.
 Usage

 **See section 5 to run the Example Sequence**.